Beth Schafer - Spiritual Leader, Musician, Producer

 Beth likes making music, loves bringing people together through the power of music, and feels God's presence when it all works right.
 She has no intention of forcing any beliefs on anyone, but to those who are searching for something greater than themselves, Beth seems to make a magical connection.
 She is creating modern-day musical midrash, the contemporary interpretations of ancient texts that help us deal with our day to day questions and struggles.
 She has been told on numerous occasions that she has scored the soundtrack to her fans' lives.

 Her 7 CDs of original Jewish music have become favorites in synagogues as well as churches and spiritual radio stations of many denominations.
 The title song to her CD Build That Bridge, was written and recorded with the late “Still the One” singer, Larry Hoppen of the band Orleans, and was released in 2007.
 In 2009 she released her first acoustic rock album, Raise It Up Bring It Down-a combination of her secular and spiritual writing which was met with critical acclaim.

 In 2015, Beth became the Bunzl Family Cantorial Chair at Temple Sinai in Atlanta.
-There, she fuses her love of liturgy and music production skills into creating dynamic worship experiences for the 1600 family, URJ flagship congregation.
+There, she fuses her love of liturgy and music production skills into creating dynamic worship experiences and serving Atlanta's flagship congregation.